duleorlovic/blog/_posts/2016-09-07-cap3-capistrano-deployment-rubber-provision.markdown

 :my_var_name`.
 There are some variables that are used by default:

 * `:application` name of application
-* `:deploy_to` path on the remove server where the app should be deployed, initially is `-> { "/var/www/#{fetch(:application)}" }` but I like home folder.
+* `:deploy_to` path on the remote server where the app should be deployed, initially is `-> { "/var/www/#{fetch(:application)}" }` but I like home folder.
 Inside that folder there are:
   * `current` symlink to some release `/var/www/my_app/releases/20170101010101`